![]() |

 ||||||

-The dark cap, light bill and the black flank stripes distinguish the black-capped social-weaver from the grey-capped social-weaver.
-Both social weavers are northeast African endemics.
+Both black- and gray-capped social-weavers are northeast African endemics.
 The 2nd row bird was in Shaba NR-Kenya, courtesy of Mike Graham.
-The 4th row juvenile was in Shambarai- and the immature was at Makame.
-The other photos were taken in Kitwai, Makame, Shambarai and Loibor Sirret.
+The 4th row juvenile was in Shambarai and the immature was at Makame.
+The left 5th, 6th and 7th row bird was in the Maasai Steppe, courtesy of James Nasary.
+The other photos were taken in Kitwai, Makame, Shambarai and Loibor or Sirret.
 The right lower juvenile is courtesy of Frank Priscus Shirima.
-Click the photo above to see 22 enlargements including nests, juveniles and immatures
+Click the photo above to see 22 enlargements including nests, juveniles and immatures.

 |